End-to-End Training of Multi-Document Reader and Retriever for Open-Domain Question Answering: Experiments

 \paragraph{Number of retrieved documents.} We investigate the performance of \emdr{} and FiD as we vary the number of retrieved documents $K$ in Figure~\ref{fig:topk-em}.
 We observe that when the number of retrieved documents is increased, both \emdr{} and FiD improve in performance.
 When $K$ is small, the gap between \emdr{} and FiD is larger.
 This indicates the efficacy of \emdr{} in a more constrained setting where we can only retrieve a small number of documents (e.g., due to memory limitations).

-\textbf{Retriever initialization.} We explore the effect of different initialization strategies: unsupervised MSS pre-training, supervised training (DPR), and MSS pre-training followed by supervised training (MSS + DPR).
+\textbf{Retriever initialization.} We explore the effect of different parameter initialization strategies when training with \emdr{}: (i) unsupervised MSS pre-training, (ii) supervised retriever training (DPR), and (iii) MSS pre-training followed by supervised retriever training (MSS + DPR; \cite{sachan2021end}).
 Table~\ref{tab:ret-init} shows our results.
-We can see that on NQ, unsupervised MSS pre-training leads to a lower initial retrieval accuracy than DPR.
-After training, the retrieval accuracy improves by 20\% (highlighted in yellow cells).
-Training with DPR initialization leads to the same final retrieval accuracy as obtained by MSS pre-training, suggesting that DPR may not be an essential component to obtain good performance in OpenQA tasks.
-Similar trends are also observed on TriviaQA and WebQ.
-Similarly, MSS + DPR initialization leads to a marginal or no improvement in performance over MSS pre-training.
-Finally, in the low-resource setting of WebQ, MSS pre-training also provides an improvement of more than 2 points in answer extraction over the T5 reader (orange cells).
+We can see that on NQ, MSS pre-training being unsupervised leads to a lower initial retriever recall than DPR.
+After \emdr{} training, the recall improves by 20\% (highlighted in yellow cells).
+Training with DPR initialization leads to the same final recall as obtained by MSS pre-training, \emph{suggesting that DPR initialization of the retriever may not be an essential component to obtain good performance in OpenQA tasks.} Similar trends are also observed on TriviaQA and WebQ.
+Similarly, MSS + DPR initialization has a better initial recall but leads to a marginal or no improvements in answer extraction performance over MSS pre-training.
+Finally, we also observe that MSS pre-training also provides an improvement of 2 points in answer extraction on WebQ when compared to the T5 reader (shown in orange cells), highlighting its importance in the low-resource OpenQA tasks.